 - Merino wool base layers.
 Synthetic if you're on a budget, but merino doesn't smell after three days.

-- Warm hat, waterproof gloves, thick socks (bring spares)
+- Fleece or down mid-layer, warm hat, waterproof gloves, thick socks (bring spares)

 - Walking boots with ankle support and aggressive tread.
 The coastal path eats trainers.